Holiday inspiration currently loading...

 Start your exploration by heading south, past Wicklow & Waterford, with beaches and beautiful scenery as you travel into County Cork.
 Pass the city of Cork to the colourful and popular village of Kinsale, now firmly established as one of Ireland’s premier destinations for foodies, with a host of restaurants covering all styles and preferences.

-Your hotel in Cork
+Your hotel in Kinsale

-This unique, personally run, bed and breakfast is in the heart of Kinsale, yet with its peaceful garden and gated entrances offers true haven away from the bustle of the village.
+This unique, personally run, bed and breakfast is in the heart of Kinsale, yet with its peaceful garden and gated entrances offers genuine sanctuary away from the bustle of the village.
 All rooms are very tastefully decorated, with a focus on natural textures and colours, with dark wood floors, white walls and beautiful art-work giving an immediate sense of sophistication.
 However, this is perfectly balanced with the warm reception that you will receive from your hosts, who are mines of information on the numerous local eateries.

-What to see and do in Cork
+What to see and do in Kinsale

 This medieval town is not just about food, it’s also about traditional bars, beautiful buildings, narrow streets, shops and galleries and lots of activities on land and sea.
 Take a trip along the coast, to find plenty of beaches and welcoming villages.
 Perhaps head into the nearby city of Cork and visit the world-famous English Market.